 Early manuscripts of the letters of Paul and other New Testament writings show no punctuation.
 The punctuation was added later by other editors, according to their own understanding of the text

-The original versions of the Bible did not have chapters and verse numbers.
+The original versions of the Bible did not have chapters and verse numbers, and paragraphs.
 This was only introduced in the Middle Ages and later.
 Paragraph breaks are also introduced by the translators, paragraphing may vary between translations.